joshjennings98/joshjennings98.github.io/markdown/_website.md

 * Adding a CNAME record file to your repository.
 * Creating a CNAME record with your DNS provider.

 The CNAME record file contains the domain you want to use for your website.
 A CNAME record is used to specify that a domain name is an alias for another domain.
 This basically acts as a redirect so a custom dmain name can be used.
 The target domain must have an A address record.
-The A adress record is used to map a domain to it's corresponding IP where the werbsite is hosted.
+The A address record is used to map a domain to it's corresponding IP where the werbsite is hosted.

 To create the CNAME record itself, you must go to your DNS provider and create a CNAME record that points the domain to the GitHub pages URL (in my case joshjenning98.github.io).
 This is a different process for different DNS provders.
 In my case I used Google domains (for the `.dev` top level domain) for which the information on setting up a CNAME record can be found [on this page](https://support.google.com/a/answer/47283?hl=en#zippy=%2Cstep-get-your-unique-cname-record%2Cstep-add-the-cname-record-to-your-domains-dns-records).
 If you want to enforce HTTPS (a requirement for `.dev`) you must aso go to the GitHub pages setting and have "Enforce HTTPS" enabled.

 ### Acknowledgements

 A lot of inspiration was taked from [this blog post](https://kleinfreund.de/css-only-dark-mode/) on CSS-only dark mode for the initial work on reimplementing the theme toggle without JavaScript.

+This [person on codepen](https://codepen.io/finnhvman) has a lot of amazing CSS only stuff available that make this website seem like a toy.
+They also have some cool SVG stuff like this [gas giant](https://codepen.io/finnhvman/pen/jOQvYaz) that I want to include on my website somehow.

 ### Github